 The viols of Fretwork have been recording for Signum Classics once more.
 The Complete four-part consort music by John Jenkins makes for a generous survey of this composer's mellifluous style of smooth melodic perfection.
 Light Divine is a new programme of Baroque music for treble and ensemble: the Norwegian MIN Ensemble is directed by Baroque trumpeter par excellence Mark Bennett and provides a welcome platform for the accomplished treble voice of Aksel Rykkvin.

 The King's Cambridge label takes us on a pilgrimage through the liturgical year: a selection of Motets by William Byrd—quietly subversive in their Catholicism, shamelessly progressive in their musical style—elicits performances of committed skill from Stephen Cleobury and King's College Choir Cambridge.

-Finally, on Signum, Welsh master of Classical pianism Llŷr Williams presents Beethoven Unbound, a monumental 14-hour set encompassing the 32 sonatas, major sets of variations and some incidental works, all recorded live at thrilling Wigmore Hall recitals.
+Finally, on Signum, Welsh master of Classical pianism Llŷr Williams presents Beethoven Unbound, a monumental fourteen-hour set encompassing the thirty-two sonatas, major sets of variations and some incidental works, all recorded live at thrilling Wigmore Hall recitals.